airblade/quo_vadis/README.md

 - Change password.
 - Reset password.
 - Account confirmation (a.k.a. email verification) (optional).
-- Tokens (account confirmation, password reset), TOTPs, and recovery codes are all one-time-only.
+- OTPs (account confirmation, password reset), TOTPs, and recovery codes are all one-time-only.
 - Sessions expired after lifetime or idle time exceeded.
 - Session replaced after any privilege change.
 - View active sessions, log out of any of them.